MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 >
 > TODO: To make sure you can meet the SLO target, review the Microsoft SLAs for each component.

+##### Assess the impact of Microsoft SLAs

+Microsoft Service Level Agreement (SLA) provides insight into availability of  areas that Microsoft commits to.
+SLA, however, doesn't guarantee the offering as a whole.
+When evaluating SLAs, have a good understanding of the coverage provided around the published percentile.

+For instance, consider Azure App Service Web Apps.
+It's considered available when it returns a 200 OK status in a given use case.
+However, within that specific context and timeframe, it doesn't guarantee availability of features such as Easy Auth.
+Similarly, slot switching behavior isn't covered by the SLA.
+Areas that aren't mentioned explicitly in the agreement should be considered as best-effort by the platform.

+So, if your workload relies on deployment slots, you cannot derive your SLO solely from the Azure App Services SLA.
+As a workload team, it becomes necessary to hedge and predict the uptime availability.
+However, this prediction can be somewhat uncertain, which is why closely tying your SLO to the platform SLA can be problematic.

+Let's study another example.
+What does it truly mean for Azure Front Door to be available 99.99%?
+To achieve this, your design must adhere to specific criteria published in the agreement.
+Your backend must include storage, A GET operation should retrieve a file of at least 50KB in size, and you need agents deployed across multiple spots and at least five geographically diverse locations.
+However, this narrow use case of Front Door doesn’t guarantee features like caching, routing rules, or web application firewall.
+These aspects fall outside the scope of the SLA.

 ##### Common SLOs

 Every SLO targets a specific quality criteria.
 Consider these common SLOs for reliability.
 This list isn't exhaustive.
 Add SLOs based on your business requirements.